-12.5 Referral of concerns
+12.2 Referral of concerns

-- The Designated Safeguarding Leads have responsibility for co-ordinating responses and referrals.
+- Any member of staff suspecting the use of drugs or solvents must report the matter immediately in line with safeguarding protocol. - The Designated Safeguarding Leads have responsibility for co-ordinating responses and referrals.
 Disclosure by the student is not a prerequisite for taking action; - All information gathered, reasons for action or not taking action are kept separately in the student's Child Protection File.

-12.6 Response to concerns
+12.3 Response to concerns